Law of Germany: Administrative civil law

-The executive may act on grounds of the "Bürgerliches Gesetzbuch" (BGB, “civil code”).
-However, if a governmental office acts on ground of the '‘BGB’' (e. g.: is buying a pencil), this office is bound to the '‘Grundgesetz’' (and other laws) to prevent unequal treatment of citizens and businesses.
+The executive may act on grounds of the "Bürgerliches Gesetzbuch" (BGB, "civil code").
+However, if a governmental office acts on ground of the "BGB" (e. g.: is buying a pencil), this office is bound to the "Grundgesetz" (and other laws) to prevent unequal treatment of citizens and businesses.

 Criminal law

-Criminal law in the narrow sense of the word is a matter of Federal law in Germany.
-Main source of law here is the Strafgesetzbuch which originates in the Reichsstrafgesetzbuch.
-No one under 14 years old is held responsible for crimes at court, and for people under the age of 18 and in case of missing maturity under the age of 21 there are special courts and some adjustments to the criminal law as well.
-In court, a prosecutor ('‘Staatsanwalt’', a civil servant) enforces the prosecution, and the defendant can (in many cases has to) choose a lawyer to defend him.
-The office of the prosecutor (Staatsanwaltschaft), together with the police forces, handle the inquiries in the case at hand, yet they are not party of it.
-The Judgement is passed out by a judge or in higher courts a team of judges, of which in several cases two are ordinary citizens (Schöffen).
-German law does not provide for juries.
-Sentences stretch from fines to life imprisonment, which is usually open to appeal after 15 or more years because of constitutional reasons.
+Criminal law is a matter of federal law in Germany.
+The main source of law here is the German Penal Code promulgated in 1871.
+Minors under 14 years old cannot be held liable for crimes in court; however, for minors between 14-18 years of age and in case of missing maturity under the age of 21, there are special juvenile courts and some adjustments to the criminal law as well.
+In court, a public prosecutor (Staatsanwalt) carries out prosecutions, and the defendant can (in many cases has to) choose a defence attorney to defend him.
+The office of the public prosecutor (Staatsanwaltschaft), together with the police forces, handle the investigations in the case at hand, yet they are not party to the case.
+The judgement is handed down by a single judge or in higher courts a bench of judges, of which two are lay magistrates (Schöffen) in certain cases.
+In the criminal system, judges and magistrates are the only triers of fact and law; German law does not recognize trial by jury.
+Sentences run the gamut from fines to life imprisonment, which is usually open to appeal after 15 or more years for constitutional reasons.
 The death penalty is explicitly forbidden by the constitution.
-Extremely dangerous persons can be turned over to psychiatric treatment or have to stay in prison as long as necessary—which can mean for the rest of their lives (Sicherungsverwahrung)—in addition to their punishment.
+Extremely dangerous persons can be turned over for psychiatric treatment or have to stay in prison as long as necessary—which can mean for the rest of their lives (Sicherungsverwahrung)—in addition to their punishment.